 From skyscrapers to 200 years old ships, Puerto Madero makes for a great walk.
 The views at sunset with the sun reflecting on the glass buildings and the sea are just breathtaking!

 This neighbourhood is filled with high-quality restaurants, some of the best parrilla houses of the city and the trendiest nightclubs.
-We couldn't have found a better place to finish the day!
+I couldn't have found a better place to finish the day!

 09AM - 13PM: La Boca & Caminito